mrzza87/Brazilian-E-Commerce-Team-3/dagster/readme.md

 Step (3) Transformation to sample dim and fact table using dbt Step (4) GX validation of Olist dim and fact tables in Bigquery at brazilian-e-commerce-team-3.BET_Team3

-Step (1) and (3) currently uses BQ lkk-dsai.GX_Meltano_Test and lkk-dsai.GX_DBT_Test which are accessible to the author's BQ service account.
+Step (1) and (3) currently uses BQ lkk-dsai.GX_Meltano_Test and lkk-dsai.GX_DBT_Test which are accessible by the author's BQ service account.

 They can be replaced by actual Meltano ingestion/loading of data tables to BQ Brazilian-e-commerce-team-3.BET_Team3 and also DBT transformation to create the dim and fact tables.